1. Introduction and characteristics of free trade zones in China

 By the end of 2021, a total of 393,000 enterprises have been established in the then 18 zones.
 With less than 4‰ of the territory, these free trade zones host 17.6% of foreign investment and account for 14.7% of China's imports and exports.
 They play an important role in stabilizing foreign trade and investment in China.

-During 2019 alone, 1,300 foreign-owned enterprises are newly incorporated in Shanghai FTZ.
-They weigh a total investment of 6.77 billion USD, accounting for 39.13% of Shanghai's foreign investment in the same year.
+During 2018, 1,300 foreign-owned companies were newly incorporated in the Shanghai Free Trade Zone.
+They accounted for total investment of 6.77 billion USD, or 39% of Shanghai's foreign investment in the same year.

 There are some new government projects that welcome foreign investment in Shanghai.
-They include the first vocational training institution, first international ship management company, first medical institution.
-These sectors were previously reserved for domestic investors only.
+They include the first vocational training institution, first international ship management company, first medical institution (hospital).
+These sectors were previously reserved for domestic investors only but now open to foreign investors.

 In Hainan, 149,000 new enterprises were established in 2020, an increase of 107% over 2019.
 Among them, 1,005 new foreign-owned enterprises are established, an increase of 197% compared to 2019.